anfisov/rsschool-cv/cv.md

 }
 ```

-* Have not work experience
+* Have not programming work experience
 * Bachelor, Institute for Radio-Electronics and Telecommunications
 * English pre-intermediate